 Initialize the analysis

-To initialize the analysis, provide a network dataset that models the transportation network on which the analysis will be performed.
-You can specify the network dataset using its full catalog path or a name of a network dataset layer created from a network dataset using the MakeNetworkDatasetLayer function.
+- A network dataset—This option requires you to have the ArcGIS Network Analyst extension and a network dataset.
+You can specify the network dataset using its full catalog path or the name of a network dataset layer created from a network dataset using the MakeNetworkDatasetLayer function.

-For best performance, use the name of a network dataset layer when initializing your analysis.
+For best performance when using a network dataset, use the name of a network dataset layer when initializing your analysis.
 If you use a catalog path, the network dataset is opened each time the analysis is initialized.
 Opening a network dataset is time-consuming, as datasets contain advanced data structures and tables that are read and cached.
 A network dataset layer opens the dataset one time and performs better when the same layer is used.

-The following code snippet shows how to initialize a service area analysis:
+The following code snippet shows how to initialize a service area analysis using a network dataset:

 import arcpy nd_path = "C:/data/NorthAmerica.gdb/Routing/Routing_ND" nd_layer_name = "NorthAmerica" # Create a network dataset layer.
 The layer will be referenced using its name. arcpy.nax.MakeNetworkDatasetLayer(nd_path, nd_layer_name) # Instantiate a ServiceArea analysis object. service_area = arcpy.nax.ServiceArea(nd_layer_name)